tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Messaging and Queuing/AWS Cloud Messaging and Queuing.md

 The communication can transmit data, fulfill requests, and keep the application running.

 ### Monolithic Application
-An architecture with tightly couples
+An architecture with tightly coupled components can be called a monolithic application.
+Components can be databases, servers, interfaces, and much more.
+A monolithic application